Smart Contract Deployment Guide

 0x0003 — ML-DSA-65 Batch Verify

-Batch-verifies up to 256 ML-DSA-65 signatures in a single call.
+Batch-verifies 1 to 256 ML-DSA-65 signatures in a single call.
 Returns 0x01 only if all signatures are valid; 0x00 if any fails.

 Gas is charged as 12,000 × count before verification begins.
-Batches over 256 signatures are rejected outright.
+Empty batches and batches over 256 signatures are rejected outright.

 Input format: